collerek/ormar/docs/queries/joins-and-subqueries.md

 #### Memory

-`ormar` is a mini ORM meaning that it does not keep a registry of already loaded models.
+`ormar` is does not keep a registry of already loaded models.

 That means that in `select_related` example above you will always have 10 000 Models A, 30 000 Models B
-(even if the unique number of rows in db is 3 - processing of `select_related` spawns ** new** child models for each parent model).
+(even if the unique number of rows in db is 3 - processing of `select_related` spawns **new** child models for each parent model).
 And 60 000 Models C.

 If the same Model B is shared by rows 1, 10, 100 etc. and you update one of those, the rest of rows that share the same child will **not** be updated on the spot.
 If you